Watchman Nee: Persecution and imprisonment

+Nee’s attempts to navigate the new political environment also became evident in the controversy surrounding the Guling Training Center, a key facility for training co-workers.
+The center was threatened with confiscation under the 1950 Agrarian Reform Law.
+In response, Nee mobilized the Local Churches to collect 32,782 signatures petitioning the Communist government to protect the property.
+Realizing that the petition could be interpreted as organized resistance, he instead gave the signatures to Y. T. Wu, the leader of the Three-Self Patriotic Movement, presenting them as support for the Three-Self Movement, all without informing those who had signed the petition.

-On April 10, 1952, Watchman Nee was arrested in Shanghai by Public Security officers from Manzhouli, Manchuria and charged with bribery, theft of state property, tax evasion, cheating on government contracts, and stealing of government economic information.
+Despite these efforts to accommodate the CCP, Nee was arrested on April 10, 1952 by Public Security officers from Manzhouli, Manchuria and charged with bribery, theft of state property, tax evasion, cheating on government contracts, and stealing of government economic information.
+By then, he had been the chief decision-maker of the pharmaceutical factory and had controlled many of its assets.
 Nee was also "re-educated".
 On January 11, 1956, there was a nationwide sweep targeting the co-workers and elders in the local churches.
 Some died in labor camps, while others faced long prison sentences.
 On January 18, 1956, the Religious Affairs Bureau began twelve days of accusation meetings at the church assembly hall on Nanyang Road in Shanghai, in which many accusations were brought against Nee in large accusation meetings.
 On June 21, 1956, Nee appeared before the High Court in Shanghai, where it was announced that he had been excommunicated by the elders in the church in Shanghai and found guilty on all charges.
 He was sentenced to fifteen years imprisonment with reform by labor.
 Initially, he was detained at Tilanqiao Prison in Shanghai but was later moved to other locations.
 Only his wife, Charity, was allowed to visit him.

 On January 29, 1956, Public Security took over the Nanyang Road building, and many of Nee's co-workers were arrested, put into isolation, and forced to repudiate Watchman Nee.
 Some co-workers joined in the accusation of Watchman Nee while others, such as Peace Wang, Ruth Lee, and Yu Chenghua remained silent and were punished with life imprisonment.
 Following this, mass accusation meetings were held across the country to condemn the "anti-revolutionary sect of Watchman Nee".